 Choosing 38th Street Dental What To Expect When You Arrive For Your Appointment

 Thank you for entrusting 38th Street Dental with your dental care.
-You may be aware of the ever evolving concerns about the Coronavirus.
+You may be aware of the ever-evolving concerns about the Coronavirus.
 Our team and doctors are dedicated to your safety and maintain strict adherence to these protocols that are science based.
-With this in mind, we would like to share with you WHAT TO EXPECT DURING YOUR VISTS with 38th Street Dental.
+With this in mind, we would like to share with you what to expect during your visits with 38th Street Dental.

 Your Safety and the Safety of our Team IS OUR PRIORITY

 38th Street Dental has always met or exceeded the highest standards of infection control.
 In this dramatically different biologic environment, you will see the same.
 As the environmental demands of COVID-19 evolved, we immediately pivoted to the recommendations issued from our governing authorities.
 First and foremost, the Center for Disease Control, and then secondarily, the recommendations issued American Dental Association, Texas Dental Association, Occupational Safety and Health Administration (OSHA), Governor Greg Abbott and the Texas State Board of Dental Examiners.
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may issue.

 In order to protect our team, our patients, your families, and the community we have implemented and trained our team on the latest safety measures.

 INCLUDING BUT NOT LIMITED TO:

 We work vigorously to recognize when a patient might need to consider rescheduling PRIOR to arriving at the office.
 We will communicate with you beforehand to ask some basic screening questions.
 You’ll be asked those same questions again when you are in the office.

 Managed Office Entry-NO CROWDED LOBBY